f-rams/React-ToDo-App/README.md

 # React-ToDo-App

-ToDo-List App that alowes that automatically saves the list to local storage.
+ToDo-List App that automatically saves the list to local storage.

 ## Installation